 Travelling around London by bus is fast and effective (and much cheaper than getting the tube!)
 Make a journey using your pay-as-you-go Oyster or contactless bank card, on a bus or tram, and you can make unlimited journeys for free within one hour of first touching in - in other words, it’ll cost you £1.50 for a single to any destination within that time!

-Useful tip - London busses are now cashless - so you must have an Oyster or bank card to travel
+Useful tip - London buses are now cashless - so you must have an Oyster or bank card to travel

 If you're commuting to Pearson College London every day, it may be worth looking into getting a season ticket that can save you money on weekly, monthly and yearly tickets.
 You’ll need to check prices on this through your trainline company - but check that this does not work out cheaper than using a 16-25 railcard for daily tickets, as you can’t always buy season tickets and use your discount.